 “I don’t think that will happen to you then,” I said.
 “I don’t think God’s trying to freak us out.
 He knows I love those His mysterious ways so maybe that’s why He shows them to me.”

-What about you, how do you hear God or see Him or sense Him?
+how do you hear God or see Him or sense Him?

 Related Post: I Found Out I Can Trust God in a Difficult Time!